FenaOchs/Ochs_et_al.2023/1.SIMinspector_Mainobject_Fiji/README.md

 <img src="https://github.com/FenaOchs/Ochs_et_al.2023/blob/main/Images_Documentation/Macro1_dialog.png" alt="DialogMacro1" width="492" height="549">

 * You need to choose the directory that contains the images to mask.
-(No other files should be in that directory)
+No other files should be in that directory.
 * Choose a different folder where the new masked images will be saved.
 * Select a channel to create the mask.
 * A Gaussian blur is applied on the selected channel before thresholding.
-Set the desired value (default is 10)
+Set the desired value (default is 10).
-* Set the intensity thresholding method (default is Huang)
+* Set the intensity thresholding method (default is Huang).
-* Define how much space will be left around the nucleus after cropping (0 is usually sufficient because of the blur)
+* Define how much space will be left around the nucleus after cropping (default is 0).